rhysd/YourFukurou/README.md

 <img src="images/icon.png" width="70"/>Hackable [YoruFukurou](https://sites.google.com/site/yorufukurou/home-en) Alternative
 =====================================================================================

 This is a Twitter client to aim to replace YoruFukurou with high pluggablity.
+Under construction.

 Goals :bird::

 - Perspicuity
   - Display as many tweets on timeline as possible
+  - Height of app is most important for timeline
 - Everything can be done with keyboard
   - All actions can be done with key shortcuts
   - Flexible and customizable keybindings system